fcmonoid/zkay/README.md

+# Stone: A Blockchain Privacy Language

+Working...

+Following is the descriptio for zkay.

 # zkay: A Blockchain Privacy Language

 Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging encryption and non-interactive zero-knowledge (NIZK) proofs.
 This repository provides a toolchain for compiling, deploying and using zkay contracts.